 Call session data collection

 Alright, at this point the call has made it to the right agent.
-Every call requires that notes be taken to inform the action that actions take to resolve the issue.
+Every call requires that notes be taken to inform the action that actions are taken to resolve the issue.

 Wrap-up time is the time it takes for an agent to capture data into a CRM, assign the right people, or even do the required tasks after a call ends.